Another in our OBT series. Our roving retirement has now taken us to Ha Long Bay and Hanoi Vietnam.

 Upon arrival in Hanoi, it was immediately apparent we weren’t in Laos anymore.
-Most things in Vietnam were more than Laos.
-The pace was faster.
-The streets are crowded and packed with motorbikes.
-The people are louder and less deferential.
-There is clearly a lot more money and industry (we passed a FoxConn plant while traveling on our bus).
+Most things in Vietnam were more than in Laos.
+For example,

-You see typical rural scenes of rice patties being tended and water buffalo grazing by the side of the road, and poverty when you go outside of the city.
+You see typical rural scenes of rice patties being tended, water buffalo grazing by the side of the road, and poverty when you go outside of the city.

 Ha Long Bay

 After an overnight in Hanoi, we set out for an overnight boat ride on Ha Long Bay.
 In the middle of the 4-hour long bus trip to our junk, we visited a crafts factory.
 Local people, many of whom were handicapped, have been taught to weave, paint, sculpt as well as create eggshell pictures for sale in a co-op.
 The images and craftmanship were stunning.
 My wallet is thankful we have no room for souvenirs on this visit.

 Continuing to the embarkation pier, we boarded our junk in the early afternoon.
 The staterooms were fairly large, each with a bathroom, but the double/twin bed configuration was less than optimal.
 Ha Long Bay itself is quite stunning, provided you look past all the plastic bottles, bags and sundry refuse floating around.
 That evening, we fished using bamboo rods for squid off the boat, with some success.